airbnb/DeepLinkDispatch/README.md

 ### Upgrading

-When upgrading to the latest version you might need to make some changes.
-Read about it [here](UPGRADING.md).
+When upgrading to 5.x+ you may experience some breaking API changes.
+Read about them [here](UPGRADING.md).

 ### Incremental annotation processing